Service design: Private-sector service design

 Real-world service design work can be experienced as new and useful approaches as well as entail some challenges in practice, as identified in field research.

 A practical example of service design thinking can be found at the Myyrmanni shopping mall in Vantaa, Finland.
 The management attempted to improve the customer flow to the second floor as there were queues at the landscape lifts and the KONE steel car lifts were ignored.
 To improve customer flow to the second floor of the mall, KONE implemented their "people flow" service design thinking by turning the elevators into a hall of fame for The Incredibles comic strip characters; making their elevators more attractive to the public solved the people flow problem.
 This case of service design thinking by KONE is used in literature as an example of extending products into services.

 In health care

 Clinical service redesign is an approach to improving quality and productivity in health care.
 A redesign is ideally clinically led and involves all stakeholders (e.g. primary and secondary care clinicians, senior management, patients, commissioners etc.) to ensure national and local clinical standards are set and communicated across the care settings.
 By following the patient's journey or pathway, the team can focus on improving both the patient experience and the outcomes of care.

+Effective healthcare must be evaluated to determine whether current service design impacts access, affordability, and usability.
+That evaluation should then be used to influence redesign needs and determine how they can be improved.
+Evaluation is necessary also to determine if structural designs and implementation designs should be incorporated to combat possible issues of healthcare quality, access, patient satisfaction, and cost efficiency.
+Aly et al. (2018) explain that service design in healthcare should consider affordability and eligibility to ensure that there is fair and equitable access to care.

+The implementation of service designs in healthcare should look at ensuring long-term sustainability and growth of the designs.
+Service designs and redesigns should look to emphasize multiple stages of implementation, specifically increased collaboration processes.
+Aly et al. (2018) explain how this multi-stage implementation requires coordination across pharmacies, primary care services, and policymakers.
+They state that proper training and official communication pathways throughout healthcare teams are essential to ensure properly coordinated care and successful design.

+Aly et al. (2018) state that service design should be tailored to local needs.
+These designs should consider specific population needs, the current local healthcare systems, and the existing workflows to ensure that service designs remain relevant and successful.
+Further, they explain the importance of community-based healthcare, they specifically looked at pharmacies who offer minor ailment services, as they can improve access to and reduce the strain on general practitioners and emergency services.